rui-tx/jaws/README.md

 ### Njord

 Njord is a dynamic router class that routes requests to controllers.
-It currently only works for GET commands.
+Dynamic endpoints like /todos/:id is possible.

+### Mimir

+Mimir is responsible for the database connection and have a couple of methods to help handle ```SQL``` commands.

 ### LoggingAspect